Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 browser and other client tools will trust your MKE installation.

 Mirantis recommends that you make this change outside of peak business hours.
-Your applications will continue to run normally, but existing MKE client certificates will become invalid, and thus users will have to download new certificates to access MKE from the CLI.
+Your applications will continue to run normally.
+However, the Ingress Controller will restart, and if you use it to expose your applications to the outside world, they may be unavailable for a short time.

-## Set TLS certificate using MKE web UI
+## Use the MKE web UI to align your TLS certificates and keys

 1. Log in to the MKE web UI as an administrator.